Base ODF solutions on user needs

 Users outside your organisation

 You’ll need to make sure you can continue sharing information with people outside your organisation after you’ve moved to ODF.
-Because you’re more than likely moving from a vendor-specific format to a format that can be used in many applications, it won’t go unnoticed.
+Because you’re more than likely moving from a vendor-specific format to a format that can be used in many applications, it will not go unnoticed.

 Some external users will be working with the vendor-specific formats that most of government has worked with until now.
 However, there are several modern office productivity tools that work with ODF and are free to access or download.